 Like its founder, the Population Council’s other members were concerned about population issues — and, like other population organizations such as Planned Parenthood, high ranking Population Council leaders were well connected to the eugenics movement.

-Frederic Osborn followed Rockefeller as Population Council president in 1957.
+Frederick Osborn followed Rockefeller as Population Council president in 1957.
 Osborn was a founding member of the American Eugenics Society who signed Margaret Sanger’s “Citizens Committee for Planned Parenthood,” published in April of 1938.
 Osborn once wrote, “Eugenic goals are most likely attained under a name other than eugenics.”
 Some speculate that Planned Parenthood’s infamous slogan, “Every Child a Wanted Child,” may have originated with Osborn.
 It is no wonder that Osborn also said that “Birth Control and abortion are turning out to be the great eugenic advances of our time.”

 Frank W. Notestein followed Osborn as president in 1959.
 Like Osborn, he was member of the American Eugenics Society and as the American Philosophical Society, according to a biography published by Princeton University.
 He was also one of the organization’s original four trustees, according to the Population Council’s 1957 Annual Report.